JayDoesGaming21/Personal-Finance-Tracker-Starter-Project/README.md

 3. If necessary, you can categorize the type of income you receive and see how much money is left over based on the type of income that is applied to the number of expenses you want to spend money on.
-For example: Full-Time Employment, Part-Time Employment, Self-Employed, Gifts, and other Miscellaneous jobs.
+For example: Full-Time Employment Income, Part-Time Employment Income, Self-Employed Income, Gifts, and other Miscellaneous jobs.

-4. Same thing for expenses from Step Three, except expenses would be categorized based on: Rent, Utilities, Gas, Food, and Public Services (among other miscellaneous expenses that can be specified by search).
+4. Same thing for expenses from Step Three, except expenses would be categorized based on: House Expenses (Rent, Utilities, Appliances, etc.), Personal Expenses (Gas, Food, Public Services, etc.), among other miscellaneous expenses that can also be specified by search.

-5. Once everything is either categorized/uncategorized or listed between Income and Expenses, click the submit button to see the remainder of the money you have after your expenses have been paid for.
-The system will ask if you want to continue using the program as much as necessary until you're ready to discontinue.
+5. Once everything is either categorized/uncategorized or listed between Income and Expenses, the program will automatically allow you to see the remainder of the money you have after your expenses have been paid for.

 Project Setup: How it all started